Gun buyback scheme covers hundreds of firearms and parts, but excludes business losses

 During the select committee process, Hunting & Fishing chief executive Darren Jacobs asked for the exemptions to the law to include semi-automatic shotguns with seven-round cartridges.

-Instead the Government has decided to put $300 towards people who want to modify firearms' cartridges to make them legal.
+Instead the Government has decided to put $300 towards people who want to modify firearms' cartridges to make them legal, which will be cheaper than paying thousands of dollars to buy back that gun.

-Police will also publish a list of approved gunsmiths who can carry out modification work.
+Police will publish a list of approved gunsmiths who can carry out modification work.

 A second phase of gun law reform, which Cabinet will consider in the next few weeks, will look at issues such as the licensing regime and a national firearms register.